Craig Pickering

-Dr Craig Keith Pickering (born 16 October 1986, in Crawley, West Sussex) is an English retired sprinter and bobsleigher.
-As a sprinter, he was based at the Marshall Milton Keynes Athletics Club; however, he also ran for the University of Bath and Newham and Essex Beagles.
-Following his retirement from professional sport, he became an academic researcher and gained a professional doctorate in sports performance from the University of Central Lancashire.
-He relocated to Australia in 2015 and currently works as director of performance sustainability at Athletics Australia.
+Craig Keith Pickering (born 16 October 1986) is an English retired sprinter and bobsleigher.
+He competed at the 2008 Summer Olympics.

+Biography

 Early life

 Pickering was born in Crawley, West Sussex to parents probation officer Linda Pickering and accountant David Pickering.
 He has two younger siblings Luke Pickering and Lauren Pickering.
 Pickering is a former student of the Royal Latin School and got pointed in the sprinting direction by his P.E teacher Adam Izzard.